-A popular Japanese sweet, Daifuku is a small, round mochi filled with sweet red bean paste.
+A popular Japanese sweet treat, Daifuku is a small, round mochi filled with sweet red bean paste.
 This recipe shows how you can make this delicious snack at home with a quick steam on the stovetop or in the microwave.

-Add the water and mix well until combined.
+Add ¾ cup water and mix well until combined.

 Microwave Method: If you’re using a microwave to cook the mochi, loosely cover the bowl with plastic wrap.
 Put the bowl in the microwave and heat it on high (1100w) for 1 minute.
 Take it out and stir it with wet rubber spatula.
 Cover again loosely and cook for 1 additional minute.
 Stir again, cover loosely, and cook for 30 seconds more to finish cooking.
 The color of the mochi will change from white to almost translucent.